tydingsl/csci-201.github.io/src/chapters15and19UsingConditionals.md

 | True  | False                        | False   |
 | True  | True                         | True    |

 Look back to the code example above.
 A PL that does not short circuit will evaluate the expression `points_possible > 0`, which is false in our scenario.
-It will then evaluate the expression `points_earned / points_possible > 0`, which produces an error for division by zero.
+It will then evaluate the expression `points_earned / points_possible`, which produces an error for division by zero.

 In contrast, a PL that short circuits will evaluate the expression `points_possible > 0`, which is false in our scenario.
 It will not evaluate the second expression; it doesn't need to because the overall result must be false.
 As a result, no division by zero is attempted, and the `else` block is executed.